 Want to improve your home’s indoor air quality while adding more oomph to your interior design?
 Add air plants, the real kind.
 There are many types of air plants – even those which thrives without sunlight.
-Getting the majority of their nutrients from the air, tillandsia or commonly referred generally as air plants require less of your time and attention making it a perfect plant for indoor container gardening.
-You can create a terrarium, hanging planter or a ceramic self-watering pot to house these gorgeous house plants.
+Getting the majority of their nutrients from the air, tillandsia are commonly referred as air plants require less of your time and attention making it a perfect plant for indoor container gardening.
+You can create a terrarium, with a hanging planter or a ceramic self-watering pot to house these gorgeous house plants.

 You may also anchor it on another plant or a driftwood or a window sill or wherever/whichever catches your fancy, and it will still thrive.
 Like orchids and lichens as well as mosses and ferns, this plant genus does not suck out nutrients from their host.
 But what tillandsia to pick?

 Belonging to the bromeliad family, the simple yet adorable tillandsia comes in around 650 types or varieties.
 There are also countless hybrids to give you more choices.
 Take these popular varieties for starters: